RetypeOS/axes/ROADMAP.md

 ## Current Status: `v0.3.0-beta` — The "Juggernaut" Architecture Milestone

 With version `v0.3.0`, we have successfully re-engineered the core of `axes`.
-This "Juggernaut" release establishes a new foundation of performance, robustness, and cross-platform consistency.
+This release establishes a new foundation of performance, robustness, and cross-platform consistency.

 * **Universal AST & Portable Cache:** The compilation engine has been rewritten. `axes` now generates a **platform-agnostic Abstract Syntax Tree (AST)**, meaning binary cache files are **100% portable** between Windows, macOS, and Linux.
 This is a game-changing feature for multi-platform teams.
 * **Just-In-Time (JIT) Optimization:** A final, in-memory "specialization" step was introduced before execution.
 This gives us the flexibility of a universal cache with the raw, uncompromising speed of a platform-specific runner.
 Benchmarks confirm `axes` is now significantly faster than its predecessors and competitors in realistic, high-load scenarios.